 We consider the real-time transmission of encoded video from distributed, uncoordinated wireless terminals to a central base station in a multi-code CDMA system.
-Our approach is to employ the recently proposed simultaneous MAC packet transmission (SMPT) approach at the data link layer (in conjunction with UDP at the transport layer).
-We consider the real-time transmission of both video encoded in an open loop (i.e., without rate control) and video encoded in a closed loop (i.e., with rate control).
-We conduct extensive simulations and study quantitatively the trade-off between video quality, transmission delay (and jitter), and number of supported video streams (capacity).
-We find that the simple-todeploy SMPT approach achieves significantly higher video quality and smaller delays than the conventional sequential transmission approach, while ensuring high capacity.
+Our approach is to employ the recently proposed Simultaneous MAC Packet Transmission (SMPT) approach at the data link layer (in conjunction with UDP at the transport layer).
+We consider the real-time transmission of both video encoded in an open-loop (i.e., without rate control) and video encoded in a closed loop (i.e., with rate control).
+We conduct extensive simulations and study quantitatively the trade-off between the video quality, the transmission delay (and jitter), and the number of supported video streams (capacity).
+We find that the simple to deploy SMPT approach achieves significantly higher video quality and smaller delays than the conventional sequential transmission approach, while ensuring a high capacity.
 In typical scenarios, with SMPT the probability of in-time video frame delivery is more than twice as large as with sequential transmission (for given delay bounds).
-Our results provide guidelines for the design and dimensioning of cellular wireless systems as well as ad hoc wireless systems.
+Our results provide guidelines for the design and dimensioning of cellular wireless systems as well as ad-hoc wireless systems.